anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ![screenshots/task_0_2_a.png](screenshots/task_0_2_a.png)

-Inside the folder, you will find 3 folders:
+Inside the folder, you will find one data folder and one start file:
 ```
 /NTUOSS-ImageRecognitionWorkshop
   /data
   /start
 ```

 In the /data folder, there are train, test and validation image folders, with the data distribution shown as below.
 To allow Keras to use its special API to handle the data downloads directly from the folder, the tructure of the project folder must be as following.
+There is a also a model folder containing the models I have trained before this workshop.

 ```
 /data